AfrozSaqlain/Papr/README.md

   <img src="assets/papr.gif" alt="Demo" width="900">
 </p>

-**Papr** is a fast, keyboard-first terminal workspace for academic research written in Rust.
-It unifies arXiv paper discovery, local library organization, reading, note-taking, automatic author-based paper organization, and LaTeX manuscript compilation into a single, cohesive terminal interface.
+Papr is a fast, keyboard-first terminal workspace I built for academic research.
+It brings together arXiv paper discovery, local PDF library management, reading, markdown note-taking, automatic author-based paper organization, and LaTeX manuscript editing into one terminal interface.

-By merging online arXiv discovery with local file organization, Papr provides a distraction-free, keyboard-driven environment designed for focused academic research.
-The application is built using Ratatui, Tokio, Reqwest, and SQLite, delivering a lightweight, offline-capable utility that operates entirely under your control.
+Instead of context-switching between web browsers, reference managers, PDF viewers, and text editors, Papr merges online discovery with local file organization into a distraction-free environment.
+Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite—giving you a lightweight tool that runs entirely offline and keeps all your data under your local control.

 ---

 ## Why Rust?

-Papr is implemented in Rust to meet the performance, reliability, and security demands of a modern academic workflow:
+I wrote Papr in Rust because an academic research workspace needs to be fast, reliable, and light on system resources:
-* **Performance:** Instant application startup and rapid indexing of thousands of local PDFs.
+* **Speed & Fast Indexing:** Starts up instantly and indexes thousands of local PDFs in seconds.
-* **Asynchronous Concurrency:** Leverages Tokio's runtime to run background downloads, watch filesystem changes, and perform network requests concurrently without freezing the user interface.
+* **Smooth Async Concurrency:** Powered by Tokio's async runtime, Papr downloads papers, watches filesystem changes, and handles network calls in the background without freezing the UI.
-* **Safety and Stability:** Prevents common runtime issues such as memory corruption, race conditions, and application crashes.
+* **Stability & Memory Safety:** Rust's strict safety guarantees eliminate memory leaks, race conditions, and unexpected crashes mid-session.
-* **Local Persistence:** Uses SQLite with Write-Ahead Logging (WAL) enabled, providing fast, ACID-compliant database operations.
+* **Reliable Local Storage:** Everything is stored locally in SQLite with Write-Ahead Logging (WAL) enabled, ensuring fast, ACID-compliant database operations that won't corrupt your library.
-* **Zero-Runtime Overhead:** Compiles into a single, self-contained binary with low CPU and memory footprints.
+* **Zero-Overhead Single Binary:** Compiles down to a single, self-contained binary with minimal CPU and memory usage—no heavy runtimes or electron bloat.

 ---

 ## Key Features

 ### Discovery & Organization
-* **Daily Research Dashboard:** Monitor reading times, streaks, disk usage, and a cached daily arXiv recommendation feed.
-Use normalized, comma-separated interests to tailor the feed; it remains available offline after it has been cached.
+* **Daily Research Dashboard:** Track reading time, active streaks, disk usage, and view a daily arXiv recommendation feed.
+Customize the feed with normalized, comma-separated interest topics, and once loaded, it stays cached for offline viewing.
-* **Integrated arXiv Search:** Search arXiv by title, author, category, abstract, or DOI.
-Results load incrementally, can be filtered in place, and retain cached pages for back/forward browsing.
+* **Integrated arXiv Search:** Search arXiv directly by title, author, category, abstract, or DOI.
+Search results load incrementally, let you filter on the fly, and maintain a page history with back/forward navigation.
-* **Automatic Title Sanitization:** Background downloads are saved with clean, cross-platform filenames rather than opaque arXiv identifiers.
+* **Clean Filenames:** Downloads run in the background and are automatically saved with sanitized, human-readable titles instead of cryptic arXiv IDs (e.g., `2401.12345.pdf`).
-* **Smart Deduplication:** Resolves database conflicts (arXiv ID, file path, DOI) by automatically merging records (preserving notes, bookmarks, and progress) during downloads and scans.
+* **Smart Deduplication:** Resolves database conflicts across your library (matching arXiv ID, file path, or DOI) and merges records during downloads or scans without losing your existing notes, bookmarks, or reading progress.
-* **Workspace Syncing:** Move papers into groups within the TUI to automatically reorganize files on your disk.
+* **Workspace & Disk Sync:** Organizing papers into groups inside the TUI automatically mirrors those changes in your local folder structure on disk.

 ### Reading & Note-taking
-* **Built-in Terminal PDF Viewer:** View papers directly in your terminal with high-performance smooth scrolling (requires Kitty or Sixel graphics support).
+* **In-Terminal PDF Viewing:** Read papers directly inside the terminal with smooth scrolling using Kitty or Sixel graphics protocols.
-* **External Viewer Support:** Seamlessly launch PDFs in your preferred desktop viewer (e.g., Zathura, Okular) with reading time tracked, or your browser.
+* **External Viewer & Browser Integration:** Open PDFs in external readers like Zathura or Okular (while Papr continues tracking your reading time) or jump straight to the paper in your web browser.
-* **Markdown Annotation:** Write dedicated notes for each paper with a built-in Vim-inspired editor and live styled preview.
+* **Markdown Annotations:** Write dedicated per-paper notes using a built-in Vim-inspired markdown editor with a live styled preview.
-* **Reading Queue:** Prioritize your backlog with a dedicated, sortable reading queue.
+* **Reading Queue:** Prioritize your reading backlog with a dedicated, sortable queue.

 ### LaTeX Integration
-* **Integrated Writing Workspace:** Create, edit, and compile LaTeX manuscripts directly within the TUI.
+* **Built-in Writing Workspace:** Create, edit, and compile LaTeX manuscripts directly within the TUI.
-* **Real-time Compilation:** Background compilation via `latexmk`.
+* **Real-time Compilation:** Asynchronous background compilation powered by `latexmk`.
-* **PDF-first Layout:** Keep the live PDF preview beside the editor; open Build logs only when you need diagnostics.
+* **PDF-First Layout:** Work with the live PDF preview side-by-side with your editor, keeping build logs out of sight until you actually need to debug.
-* **Actionable Diagnostics:** Build output groups LaTeX errors and warnings with source locations, code snippets, hints, and a raw-log view.
+* **Smart Diagnostics:** LaTeX compilation errors and warnings are cleanly grouped with exact source locations, code snippets, diagnostic hints, and a raw log view.
-* **Project Editing & Files:** Use Vim-style editing, create nested files or folders, rename project entries, and navigate the project tree without leaving Papr.
+* **Full Project File Management:** Navigate project tree structures, create nested files and directories, rename entries, and edit code with familiar Vim-style keybindings.

 ### Extensibility
-* **Process-Isolated Plugins:** Extend workflows with language-agnostic, versioned JSON plugins.
-Papr ships an opt-in auto-tagger and safely bounds every plugin invocation.
+* **Process-Isolated Plugins:** Extend workflows using language-agnostic, versioned JSON plugins running in isolated processes with bounded execution limits.
+Comes with an opt-in auto-tagging plugin out of the box.

 ---